Be part of the largest road race in the west!

 To provide you with information in relation to events or volunteering opportunities; or

 5.3.
 We may also provide non-personal data to third parties, where such information is combined with similar information of other users of our Sites.
 For example, we might inform third parties regarding the number of unique users who visit our Sites, the demographic breakdown of our community users of our Sites, or the activities that visitors to our Sites engage in while on our Sites.
-The third parties to whom we may provide this non-personal data may include our website design, development, hosting contractors, cloud and other service providers.
+The third parties to whom we may provide this non-personal data may include our Site design, development, hosting contractors, cloud and other service providers.

 6. Where we store your personal data